0x434D/slam_integrated_mobile_platform/README.md

 ## How to use
 The Georeferencing function includes the main code that will be used to call all functions related with this project.
 To process the example data simply run `Georeferencing.m` and select the corresponding data when prompted.

-The data can be downloaded from Google-Drive via this link (~ 2GB): https://drive.google.com/drive/folders/1lvRP46lA1Gb7gnMfUR8oFm5_vJhGkE-_?usp=sharing
+The data can be downloaded from Google-Drive via this link (~ 2GB): <br />
+https://drive.google.com/drive/folders/1lvRP46lA1Gb7gnMfUR8oFm5_vJhGkE-_?usp=sharing

-Simply download the SIMP Data folder and integrate the structure into `your_project_folder/Data/`
+Simply download "SIMP Data" and integrate the folders into `your_project_folder/Data/` to match the abovementioned project structure.

 The following MATLAB Add-Ons need to be installed:
 - Aerospace Toolbox (by MathWorks)